 Early History of the Antonini family

-Another 183 words (13 lines of text) covering the years 1355, 1374, 1372, 1374, 1430, 1540, 1617, 1684, 1643, 1700, 1668 and 1732 are included under the topic Early Antonini History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Antonini research.
+More information is included under the topic Early Antonini History in all our PDF Extended History products and printed products wherever possible.

 Antonini Spelling Variations

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Antonini include Antony, Anthony, Antni, Antnia, Antnio, Antoni, Antonia, Antonio, De Antoni, Di Antonio, Antonèllo, D'Antonio, Antonello, Antonelli, Antonetti, Antonetto, Antonietti, Antonazzi, Antonazzo, Antoniutti, Antonioli, Antuoni, Antonino, Antonicelli, Antonucci, Antognini, Antognetti, Antognoli, Toni, Tony, Tonelli, Tonicello, Tonello, Tonino, Tonini, Tonizzo, Tonolli and many more.

 Early Notables of the Antonini family (pre 1700)

 Prominent among members of the family was Antonia of Baux (c.
 1355-1374), the second Queen consort of Frederick III, King of Sicily (1372-1374.)
 Antonio de Messina, was a painter in Messina, born in 1430.
 He specialized in still life, his most famous work is "St. Jerome in His Study" which is on display in the art gallery in London England today.
 Silvio Antonio was a humanist scholar born in...

-Another 87 words (6 lines of text) are included under the topic Early Antonini Notables in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) are included under the topic Early Antonini Notables in all our PDF Extended History products and printed products wherever possible.